BabylonJS/OldDocumentationSite/content/How_To/Particles/Point_Cloud_Particles.md

 Using `addPoints` particle properties can be set in the passed function.
 The `addSurfacePoints` and `addVolumePoints` methods obviously set the position and color properties  of the particles but you may still want to set the initial values of other particle properties.

-This can be done using `pcs.initParticles`.
-With this you must iterate over all the particles by using the `SPS.nbParticles` property and follow a call to this function with a call to `pcs.setParticles`.
+This can be done using `initParticles`.
+With this you must iterate over all the particles by using the `nbParticles` property and follow a call to this function with a call to `setParticles`.
 For example

 ```javascript
 pcs.initParticles = function() {